Travel Ideas & Inspiration

 4. Ringstrasse: Vienna’s grand boulevard

-Circling the inner city, the Ringstrasse is a ring road around the historic city center that is entirely walkable (it’s 5.3 kilometers long, which is just over 3 miles).
+Circling the inner city, the Ringstrasse is a ring road around the city center that is entirely walkable (it’s 5.3 kilometers long, which is just over 3 miles).

 How to visit the Ringstrasse in Vienna